Helping You Move Forward

 Law Office of Gregory J. Eck, LLC Law Office of Gregory J. Eck, LLC

-Exchange Visitor Visas
+J-Visa: Exchange Visitor Visas

 Any foreign citizen who wishes to enter the United States must first obtain a visa.
 Types of visas, aside from family-based and work visas, that individuals commonly seek assistance on include exchange visas and student visas.